-CONCLUSION: This Community Redevelopment Plan provides a framework for infrastructure improvements, improved access management and pedestrian connections, incentives to encourage assembly of property and redevelopment of the Community Redevelopment Area as an attractive, safe, pedestrian-friendly and economically successful community that promotes a positive image and identity for the entire County.
+CONCLUSION: This Community Redevelopment Plan provides a framework for infrastructure improvements, improved access management and pedestrian connections, incentives to encourage assembly of property and redevelopment of the Community Redevelopment Area as an attractive, safe, pedestrian -friendly and economically successful community that promotes a positive image and identity for the entire County community.
 This Community Redevelopment Plan deliberately and reasonably addresses the blighted area conditions observed and finding of necessity determinations made, ratified, and confirmed by the Board.
 To realize the redevelopment vision of this Community Redevelopment Plan, community leaders, business persons and residents alike are encouraged to support the redevelopment objectives and continue to do so over time and changing administrations so that the vision is successfully implemented and transcends into reality.

 Figure 24: CRA Future Land Use Map illustrates the intended land uses, which includes public parks, recreation, open space and residential uses.
-This map also depicts the street layout at it currently exists.
+This map also depicts the street layout as it existed at the time of adoption of this Plan.
+Future Land Use Map may be updated from time to time.